 When it comes to social media, choose not to freak out when someone doesn’t “like” your pictures, status updates or posts you shared.

-When someone disagrees with you in and off-line, commit to not taking it personally and refrain from the tendency of creating stories in your head that tell you’re not enough for being different and liking different things because you are enough and you are worthy – just as you are.
+When someone disagrees with you online or offline, commit to not taking it personally and refrain from the tendency of creating stories in your head that tell you’re not enough for being different and liking different things because you are enough and you are worthy – just as you are…

-If you consider yourself physically active, a potent way you can fight that dreaded the social media blues is by practicing yoga.
+If you like to be physically active, a potent way you can fight that dreaded the social media blues is by practicing yoga.
 Alternatively, meditation can also help you simultaneously calm you down and elevate your mood when you feel less than stellar about yourself.

 This simply means that we need to learn to make choices and take actions that are unapologetically true to who we are.

-Inevitably, we will lead a more joyful and meaningful life and inspire authenticity in others because as a renowned spiritual teacher, Marianne Williamson said, “as we let our own light shine, we unconsciously give other people permission to do the same”.
+As a renowned spiritual teacher, Marianne Williamson said, “as we let our own light shine, we unconsciously give other people permission to do the same.”